For your convenience, there is an ATM located in the NHW Cafe.

 Our onsite cafe is located on the ground floor, off the main corridor.
-Light meals, snacks and drinks are a available along with newspapers, magazines and limited gift items.
+Light meals, snacks and drinks are available along with newspapers and magazines.

 - After personal hygiene (for example; using the toilet)